-Bedi emphasized the huge help that other local organizations and the Law School students have provided during this time.
-“Students [have] worked incredibly hard on this effort — putting in many, many hours and functioning as junior attorneys,” she said.
-Emily Grant (JD ’21), Paul Jones (JD ’20), Terah Tollner (JD ’20), Luke Fernbach (JD ’21), Lucien Ferguson (JD-PhD ’22) all contributed to the effort.
-They also collaborated on a summary of recommendations to the United Nations Universal Periodic Review “which was presented over Zoom to over 55 diplomats from 44 Permanent Missions to the United Nations in Geneva.”
-Del Valle adds that the support of other community groups has been amazing.
-“We wouldn’t be where we are if it wasn’t for them because we are getting a lot of information from local community groups and advocates who are really pushing [against the system].”
+Though many Clinic attorneys have been busier than ever during this unprecedented time, they haven’t been working alone, instead partnering with local organizations and Law School students.
+“Students [have] worked incredibly hard on this effort — putting in many, many hours and functioning as junior attorneys,” Bedi says.
+Emily Grant (JD ’21), Paul Jones (JD ’20), Terah Tollner (JD ’20), Luke Fernbach (JD ’21), and Lucien Ferguson (JD-PhD ’22) all contributed to the effort.
+They also collaborated on a summary of recommendations to the United Nations Universal Periodic Review which was presented over Zoom to over 55 diplomats from 44 Permanent Missions to the United Nations in Geneva earlier this year.
+Del Valle says the support of other community groups has been amazing.
+“We wouldn’t be where we are if it wasn’t for organizations like the Chicago Community Bond Fund, because we are getting a lot of information from local community groups and advocates who are really pushing [against the system].”

-Del Valle stressed that every Chicagoan should pay attention to the rising infection rates in prisons, even if they don’t personally visit the prisons.
-“One person catches it and it spreads like wildfire,” she said. “[Jails] are not closed environments — people are still coming in and out.
-There is a number of staff, guards, mental health counselors, and other people that work in the jails and prisons who enter and leave on a daily basis.”
-If an employee catches coronavirus, they can spread it to their families and their communities.
-“It’s not just a problem for jails and prisons, it’s a problem for the surrounding community.”
+At the end of July, Governor Pritzker, Lt.
+Gov. Juliana Stratton and IDJJ Director Heidi Mueller announced plans to overhaul the state’s juvenile justice system and shift to smaller, “community-based” regional facilities, a transition that will take place over the next four years.
+“Our goal must be an end to the imprisonment of all children,” said Biehl in a press release soon after the Governor’s announcement.
+“No children of any race should be in prison cells surrounded by barbed wire and unable to visit their families.
+Illinois has come a long way in the reform of the juvenile justice, but more is left to be done.”
+Del Valle stresses that every Chicagoan should pay attention to the infection rates in prisons, even if they don’t personally visit.
+“One person catches it and it spreads like wildfire,” she says. “[Jails] are not closed environments — people are still coming in and out.
+There are a number of staff, guards, mental health counselors, and other people that work in the jails and prisons who enter and leave on a daily basis.
+It’s not just a problem for jails and prisons, it’s a problem for the surrounding community.”